Benefits

 Adaptogenic and anti-stress activity

 Aqueous extracts (250 mg/kg in rats) reverted elevated plasma glucose, triglycerides, cholesterol, and serum corticosterone — suggesting adaptogenic properties similar to Withania (ashwagandha).
-Limited human trials in stress management — Sharma 2019 RCT mentioned in literature for stress effects but not definitive.
+Limited human trials in stress management — RCT mentioned in literature for stress effects but not definitive.

 Immunomodulatory and antioxidant effects